Skip to main content

 pnpm install

-2. Start up the development server
+2. Start development server

-# Development Mode Startup
+# Starting Up in Development Mode

 npm run dev